 Returning from LOA

-All students returning from an LOA are required to register full-time in the semester they intend to return.
+Students returning from an LOA are required to register full-time in the semester they intend to return.
 They must also validate their return to USC by reporting to OIS within 21 days of the start of the new semester.
 Students must meet with an advisor at OIS.
 Please call OIS to schedule an appointment.

 Students must bring the following documents to the appointment: